 Friday 19 – Monday 22 October: Angels and Archangels

-Five concerts with Rachel Podger and Brecon Baroque, VOCES8, The Society of Strange and Ancient Instruments and lutenist James Bramley and friends frame a long weekend which also includes our pop-up café, dance events, choral evensong and eucharist at Brecon Cathedral, together with guided walks in the Brecon Beacons National Park.
+Five concerts with Rachel Podger and Brecon Baroque, VOCES8, The Society of Strange and Ancient Instruments and lutenist James Bramley and friends framed a long weekend which also included our pop-up café, dance events, choral evensong and eucharist at Brecon Cathedral, together with guided walks in the Brecon Beacons National Park.

 ‘Rachel Podger … Britain’s finest period violinist’ (BBC Music Magazine)

 - Tickets: £20 (concessions £18 / under 18s free)

 A programme interweaving music for violin together with choral masterpieces by composers including Thomas Tallis, J. S. Bach, Heinrich von Biber, Nicola Matteis and a new work by Owain Park.

 - Subud Hall, Canal Bank, Brecon, LD3 7HH